russellpeiris/reactjs-boilerplate/README.md

-# React + Vite
+# A React + Vite + Husky + Antd Javascript Boilerplate

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint and Prettier rules.

 Currently, two official plugins are available: